Nexmo/nexmo-developer/_documentation/messages/code-snippets/send-a-whatsapp-message.md

 # Send a WhatsApp Message

-In this Code Snippet you will see how to send a WhatsApp message using the Messages API.
+In this code snippet you will see how to send a WhatsApp message using the Messages API.

 For a step-by-step guide to this topic, you can read our tutorial [Sending WhatsApp messages with the Messages API](/tutorials/sending-whatsapp-messages-with-messages-api).